Walk a little, in spirit, With those that walk a lot.

 What is the World Water Walk?

-World Water Walk is a weeklong, digital event taking place in tandem with the United Nation's Water Conference–a time for countries to align on a fearless agenda that prioritizes clean and accessible water for all.
-Scroll on to learn more about the World Water Crisis and how you can get involved in this year's virtual event and beyond.
+World Water Walk is a year-round, digital event inspired by, and part of, the United Nations Water Conference–a time for countries to align on a fearless agenda that prioritizes clean and accessible water for all.
+Scroll on to learn more about the World Water Crisis and how you can get involved in this virtual event and beyond.

 Get involved